WangShuchen97/EMPhyNet/README.md

 ---
 - Please unzip `matlab.zip` and put the folders `data`, `map_data`, and `map_height` in `./matlab`.

-The `matlab.zip` file contains the scenarios data `./matlab/map_data`, which is derived from [OpenStreetMap](https://www.openstreetmap.org/). `./matlab/map_data` is used to construct the TSPFS dataset `./matlab/data` generated through [Ray Tracing](https://www.mathworks.com/help/comm/ref/rfprop.raytracing.html) in the script `./matlab/main.m`.
+The `matlab.zip` file contains the scenarios data `./matlab/map_data`, which is derived from [OpenStreetMap](https://www.openstreetmap.org/). `./matlab/map_data` is used to construct the TSWS dataset `./matlab/data` generated through [Ray Tracing](https://www.mathworks.com/help/comm/ref/rfprop.raytracing.html) in the script `./matlab/main.m`.
 Additionally, the file includes processed building distribution data, `./matlab/map_height`.

 - Please unzip `data.zip` and put the folders `input`, `output_rt_32`, 'output_real_32',and `output_imag_32` in `./data`.